Bernard T. Lee, M.D., M.B.A., M.P.H.

 Chief, Division of Plastic and Reconstructive Surgery

-Dr. Lee is Associate Professor of Surgery at Harvard Medical School, Chief of the Division of Plastic and Reconstructive Surgery and Co-Director of the Peter Jay Sharp Program for Aesthetic and Reconstructive Breast Surgery at BIDMC.
+Dr. Lee is Professor of Surgery at Harvard Medical School and Chief of the Division of Plastic and Reconstructive Surgery at BIDMC.
 He earned his medical degree from Tufts University School of Medicine in Boston, his MBA from the University of Massachusetts Isenberg School of Management, and his MPH from the Harvard School of Public Health.

-Dr. Lee completed his residency in general surgery at Tufts-New England Medical Center and a plastic surgery residency at Montefiore Medical Center in New York City.
+Dr. Lee completed his residency in general surgery at Tufts-New England Medical Center and a plastic surgery residency at Alber Einstein College of Medicine, Montefiore Medical Center in New York City.
 Dr. Lee’s main clinical interest is in reconstructive surgery after breast cancer (implant and perforator flaps DIEP/SIEA/GAP).
 His practice also focuses on aesthetic breast surgery, cosmetic surgery, facial reconstructive surgery, and traumatic facial fractures.
 Dr. Lee’s research interests focus on the development of strategies to optimize clinical outcomes and decision making in breast cancer reconstruction.
 He also leads a NIH-funded laboratory that focuses on near-infrared imaging.
-He has over 150 peer reviewed publications and is Editor-in-Chief of the Journal of Reconstructive Microsurgery.
+He has over 250 peer reviewed publications and is Editor-in-Chief of the Journal of Reconstructive Microsurgery.

 Adam M. Tobias, M.D.